 - smart devices, mobile health and telehealth – all linked through a digital health record – will enable a real-time holistic picture of a person’s health.

 - technological solutions to the problems of distance and mobility will enable affordable healthcare access for more Australians, when and where we need it.

-In this context, the Australian Academy of Technology and Engineering is undertaking a project to assess the readiness of the Australian health industry sector to develop, adapt and adopt new technologies over the next decade to address these challenges and achieve positive health outcomes for Australia.
+The Australian Academy of Technology and Engineering is undertaking a major three-year (2018–2020) Australian Research Council Learned Academies Special Projects-funded research project to examine the readiness of different Australian industry sectors to develop, adapt and adopt new and emerging technologies, with a horizon out to 2030.

 The health technology sector is the second industry sector to be examined by the project.